mark-nirdesh/Powershell_Scripting/README.md

 ## Make the static Static IP based on the Device Name = NLUK0XXXXW00Y

-- Copy and paste this Powershell script to each till and execute.
+- Copy and paste this Powershell script to each server and execute.

     Nothing to Change